HINKOKO/shell/processes_and_signals/README.md

-Script 3 display PID, along with process name, those who contain the word "bash" Script 4 displays a message in tribute to Buzz Lightning, each iteration is separated by a time-sleeper of 2 seconds Script 5 kills the process of infinite loop of script 4, using the kill command
+Script 3 display PID, along with process name, those who contain the word "bash" Script 4 displays a message in tribute to Buzz Lightning, each iteration is separated by a time-sleeper of 2 seconds Script 5 kills the process of infinite loop of script 4, using the kill command Script 6 kill the infinite process of script 4 in an easier way than script 5 using pkill command